btcpayserver/btcpayserver-doc/docs/OpenCart.md

 10. Back on _OpenCart BTCPay settings_ form make sure **BTPCay Server URL**, **API Key** and **Store ID** are set and click **[Save]** button (on the top right)
     ![BTCPay OpenCart: Save OpenCart Settings form](./img/opencart/oc3--10--save-settings.png)

-You should get back to the Extensions overview page and see the notification "BTCPay Server Payment details have been successfully updated.".
-If not, ensure your URL, API Key and Store ID are correct.
+Return to the Extensions overview page, you should see a notification that says "BTCPay Server Payment details have been successfully updated.".
+If not, double-check that your URL, API Key, and Store ID are correctly entered.
 ![BTCPay OpenCart: Save OpenCart Settings form](./img/opencart/oc3--11--save-settings-success.png)

-On successfully saving, the BTCPay extension automatically creates a webhook so OpenCart can get notified when payments settle or fail.
+On successfully saving, the BTCPay extension automatically creates a webhook to notify OpenCart when payments are settled or failed.
 To double check it was successful.
 You can do that by editing the BTCPay extension settings again if you see the "Webhook Data" field filled out like this:
 ![BTCPay OpenCart: Save OpenCart Settings form](./img/opencart/oc3--12--webhook-success.png)

 As you can see on the BTCPay extension settings, you can customize the order statuses depending on the [invoice statuses](https://docs.btcpayserver.org/Invoices/#invoice-statuses) and other common settings.
-The defaults should be a good starting point but feel free to adjust them to your use case.
+The defaults should be a good starting point but feel free to adjust them to your specific needs.

-## 3. Test the checkout
+### 3. Test the checkout

+Now everything is set up; it's time to perform a test transaction:

+Make a Test Purchase: Place a small order through your OpenCart store to ensure the checkout process works as expected.
-Everything is ready to go now.
-Make a small test purchase and make sure the order status gets updated according to the BTCPay invoice status.
-On the BTCPay Server invoice details, you can see if the webhook events were successful.
+Verify Order Status: Check that the order status in OpenCart updates according to the corresponding BTCPay invoice status.
+Review Webhook Events: In the BTCPay Server invoice details, confirm that the webhook events were successful.

-## Troubleshooting
+### Troubleshooting

-### Enable debug mode
+#### Enable debug mode

 If you have an error during checkout, you can enable the debugging mode on the BTCPay extension settings.
 Menu: Go to "Extensions -> extensions" select "Payments" on the "Choose Extension Type" dropdown and edit BTCPay Server extension.